 SVN is an open-source product that you can download and install.
-The easiest version to work with on the Windows platform is from www.visualsvn.com because it includes a SVN server management UI.
+The easiest version to work with on the Windows platform is from www.visualsvn.com because it includes an SVN server management UI.
 You can download and install the server repository VisualSVNServer from the site just mentioned.
-This section also uses a Visual Studio plug-in for SVN called AhnkSVN, which is available from http://ankhsvn.open.collab.net.
+This section also uses a Visual Studio plug-in for SVN called AhnkSVN, which is available from https://ankhsvn.open.collab.net.
 This integrates Visual Studio with the SVN repository.
 In this section, you’ll create a project in SQL Server Data Tools (SSDT) that demonstrates integrated source control with SVN.

 To begin, install VisualSVNServer and AhnkSVN from the sites just mentioned.

 To configure SSIS source control integration with SVN, open the SQL Server Business Intelligence Development Studio.
 You don’t need to connect to an instance of SQL Server to configure integrated source control.

 To configure SVN as your SSIS source control, click Tools?
 Options.
 Click Source Control and select Plug-in Selection.
 Select “Ankh – Subversion Support for Visual Studio” for the Current source control plug-in, as shown in the below screenshot.